aws/aws-fpga/SDAccel/docs/SDAccel_Guide_AWS_F1.md

 *It is assumed that the reader has run the instructions found in the [AWS SDAccel README] successfully*

-This document provides a detailed reference to the [SDAccel Development Environment][SDAccel_landing_page] and its use with AWS F1 FPGA instances.
+This document provides a detailed reference to the SDAccel Development Environment and its use with AWS F1 FPGA instances.

 The SDAccel environment allows kernels expressed in OpenCL or C/C++ to be accelerated by implementing them in custom FPGA hardware.
 The flexible SDAccel Development Environment also allows the acceleration to be performed using pre-existing RTL designs.